hchiam/learning-service-workers/README.md

 3-steps: <https://github.com/hchiam/learning-service-workers/tree/master/another-example>

-(Based on what I learned from this template: <https://glitch.com/~serviceworker-offline>)
+(Based on what I learned from this template: <https://glitch.com/~serviceworker-offline> and more.)

 ## Example that's actually used